MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ## Define the Play action

-The play logic we've been using is to enable and disable GameObjects.
-Note that there are two main objects in this scenario: "Video" and "VideoStill."
+In the following steps, we enable and disable two GameObjects: "Video" and "VideoStill."

 When we want the video to play, we invoke "Video."
 It has an animation attached.

-When we want the video to stop and just have the screen show an image, we invoke "VideoStill."
+When we want the video to stop and just have the video screen show an image, we invoke "VideoStill."

 We want this flow to be triggered every time the value of "isPlaying" changes.

 1. In the portion of the graph below the "Check Button Press" group, add the "isPlaying" variable.
-1. Attach the "On State Changed" node to "isPlaying."
+1. Attach a new "On State Changed" node to "isPlaying."

 ![A screenshot ](../../media/sample-mesh-101/221-two-nodes-v2.png)

-Determine if the state changed or not with an "If" node.

-**To set things up so that the video plays if the Play button is pressed**:
+### Play the video when the Play button is pressed

+1. Connect the control output port of the "On State Changed" node to the "True" input port of a new "If" node that you create.
+1. Connect the remaining output port of the "On State Changed" node to the "False" input port of the "If" node.

 ![A screenshot ](../../media/sample-mesh-101/222-if-node-v2.png)

-1. Attach the "True" output control of the "If" node to the control input port of a new "Game Object: Set Active" node.
+1. Attach the "True" output control of the "If" node to the control input port of a new "Game Object: Set Active" node that you create.

 ![A screenshot ](../../media/sample-mesh-101/224-set-active-v2.png)

-If true (in other words, if the button has been pressed and the video is in Play mode), we want the video to play, so let's set it up as follows:
+If true (in other words, if the button has been pressed), we want the video to play, so let's set it up as follows:

 1. Create two new Object variables as shown here: